libexpat/libexpat.github.io/content/pages/hashtables.md

 table, we would start looking for old keys in the wrong slot.
 Instead we have to allocate ourselves a whole new table `newV` and re-hash our old entries into their new places.
 This is an expensive operation, so we don't want to do it too often during a parse!
+Ensuring the table size is always a power of two gives us exponential growth, which helps keep the number of expansions down.

     :::c
           for (i = 0; i < table->size; i++)